Last updated on March 25th, 2019

 Equitable distribution in Virginia divorce involves a process where marital property is divided fairly through careful classification and valuation.

-What are Property and Debts for an Equitable Distribution in Virginia?
+What Counts as “Property” and “Debt” for an Equitable Distribution in Virginia?

 Mortgages and other loans obtained during your marriage are taken into consideration in order to create an equitable distribution in Virginia.
 Debts incurred before you enter into marriage are also taken into consideration.